JobService/job-service/job-service-container-configuration/configuration-tar/marathon-properties.md

 - This property specifies the path to the directory containing the config.properties which can be used as an alternative means of specifying the database environment variables.

 #### Job-service-database.username
-- This property specifies the username of the PostgreSQL database account used by the CAF Job Service.
+- This property specifies the username of the database account used by the CAF Job Service.

 #### Job-service-database.password
-- This property specifies the password of the PostgreSQL database account used by the CAF Job Service.
+- This property specifies the password of the database account used by the CAF Job Service.

 #### Job-service-database.url
-- This property specifies the JDBC address of the PostgreSQL database account used by the CAF Job Service.
+- This property specifies the JDBC address of the database account used by the CAF Job Service.